zabertech/zaber-examples/src/_template/README.md

 Note that this is only required for dependencies and installation instructions that are not included as part of the ordinary package manager.
-For example, if you are using `pipenv` to manage your virtual environment and packages in Python, then there is no need to list all the dependencies that are already in `Pipfile`.`
+For example, if you are using `PDM` to manage your virtual environment and packages in Python, then there is no need to list all the dependencies that are already in `pyproject.toml`.`

 _**Example:**_

-> The script uses `pipenv` to manage virtual environment and dependencies:
+> The script uses `PDM` to manage virtual environment and dependencies:
 > ```
-> python3 -m pip install -U pipenv
+> pdm install --dev
 > ```
-> The dependencies are listed in Pipfile.
+> The dependencies are listed in `pyproject.toml`.

 ## Configuration / Parameters

 Often scripts will need some command line parameters or arguments to specify what the script should do.
 Even simpler code examples may define a few constants that the user needs to edit before it will run.
 This is the section that explains what those configuration constants,